 Minivan services do also operate from Chiang Mai bus station 1.
-With 12 seats in each vehicle, these are a more comfortable but also more expensive option and will usually travel to destinations within a 90-minute radius.
+With 12 seats to each vehicle these are a more comfortable but also more expensive option and will usually travel to destinations within a 90-minute radius.
 Regular services operate to places like Lamphun, Phrao, and Chiang Dao from Chiang Mai bus terminal 1.

 Chiang Mai Bus Terminal 2 (Arcade Bus Terminal)

 The second bus terminal to be opened was Chiang Mai Bus Terminal 2, also known as Arcade Bus Terminal 2 Chiang Mai.
-Arcade Bus Terminal 2 opened when the original reached its operating capacity.
-Buses to and from Chiang Mai became more popular with visiting tourists and additional services were added.
-The new Arcade Bus Terminal 2 is on the edges of the city, close to the major ring road, Highway 11.
+Arcade Bus Terminal 2 was opened when the original, in the city center, reached its operating capacities.
+Buses to and from Chiang Mai became more popular with visiting tourists and hence additional services were added, putting too much stress on the existing bus station.
+Easing congestion in the city center, the new Arcade Bus Terminal 2 is on the edges of the city, close to the major ring road, Highway 11.

 One of the popular routes from Arcade Bus Terminal is Chiang Mai to Pai.
 You can travel this route by minivan operated by Prempracha Transport, and they have services throughout the day.
 The journey from Chiang Mai to Pai is about 3 hours.